Evaluating gender prejudices in readers

 We repeated our design from Study 1, this time adding information about the genre of the books as being from either romance or literary fiction.
 Other than the inclusion of genre, Study 2 mirrored Study 1.

-Again, we used Linear Mixed Effects Modeling Bayesian statistics this time looking at the effects of author gender and book genre and again testing whether the results differed based on participant gender.
+Again, we used Linear Mixed Effects Modeling and Bayesian statistics this time looking at the effects of author gender and book genre and again testing whether the results differed based on participant gender.

 As with Study 1, we found no difference in how people evaluate passages based on the gender of the author, replicating our findings from Study 1.
 Further, there was no effect of book genre or participant gender.